 \section{Abstract}

-We study the Volterra Volterra Cox-Ingersoll-Ross process on $\R_+$ and its stationary version.
-Based on a fine asymptotic analysis of the corresponding Volterra Riccati equation combined with the affine transformation formula, we first show that the finite-dimensional distributions of this process are asymptotically independent.
-Afterwards, we prove a law-of-large numbers in $L^p(\Omega)$ with $p \geq 2$ and show that the stationary process is ergodic.
+We study the ergodic properties for the Volterra Cox-Ingersoll-Ross process on $\R_+$ and its stationary version.
+Based on a fine asymptotic analysis of the corresponding Volterra Riccati equation combined with the affine transformation formula, we first show that the finite-dimensional distributions are asymptotically independent.
+Afterwards, we prove a Law of Large Numbers in $L^p(\Omega)$ with $p \geq 2$ and show that the stationary process is ergodic.
 As an application, we prove the consistency of the method of moments and study the maximum-likelihood estimation for continuous and discrete high-frequency observations.

 \allowdisplaybreaks